-I am a Reader (Associate Professor) in Economics at the University of St Andrews.
+I am a Reader (Associate Professor) in Economics at the University of St Andrews, where I also serve as Director of Postgraduate Studies (Taught).
 Before joining the University of St Andrews, I was a Senior Economist at the Kiel Institute for the World Economy.
 I also held visiting positions at Copenhagen Business School, University College London, and University of Melbourne.

 I work at the intersection of international economics, labor economics, and economic history.
 My main current research is on the economic effects of immigration and the evolution of intergenerational mobility, with a focus on Germany in the 19th and 20th century.
 My current research on the economic integration of forced migrants in post-war Germany and their effects on the German economy is supported by a grant from the German Research Foundation.

 Please see my CV for more details.